 - Fresh cilantro

-- PICKLE: Finely slice the onions about 1/16" thick or as close as you can get them.
-Add the sliced onion to a bowl along with the lime juice, salt and oregano (if using).
+- PICKLE: Finely slice the onions about 1/16″ thick or as close as you can get them.
+Add the sliced onion to a bowl along with the lime juice, salt and Mexican oregano.
 Toss to coat them in the lime mixture.
 Let sit for 15 minutes or so, tossing every 5 minutes until the onions begin to soften and take on a pink color.
 Transfer the onions and all the liquid to a jar and gently press the onions down into the brine.
 Cover and leave them to continue pickling as you work on your tacos.

 - WARM: Add the chopped or shredded chicken to a small saucepan, along with the Roasted Green Onion Salsa Verde and a couple of splashes of chicken broth.
 Stir to combine, then add additional salt, to taste.
 Warm the chicken over medium low heat until thoroughly reheated, but don’t allow the pan to dry out.
 Add a little extra chicken broth, if and as needed.